Meteor-Community-Packages/meteor-browser-tests/README.md

 $ TEST_BROWSER_DRIVER=puppeteer meteor test --once --driver-package <your package name>
 ```

+Use `PUPPETEER_WAIT_TIMEOUT` env to set wait timeout in milliseconds after which the driver will forcefully stop running the tests (default is 30 minutes).

 ### Playwright

 `playwright@^1.33.0` is the latest version with Node 14 compatibility (Meteor 2.x is set to use Node.js version 14.x by default).